jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Moving away for Windows-bound UI (WPF) to HTML - feasibility tests with CEF+CEFSharp+CEFGlue+Chromely.md

 All UI migration options are considered very costly as it's a migration from WPF to another system (and the devil is always in the \[UI] details), however, anything that's purely HTML/CSS (plus JS support) based is deemed far more *fun* and therefor *motivating* than moving to other tek such as ASP.NET, Blazor, MAUI/Xamarin, what-not.

+## \[Update 2021/03/29] WebView2 feasibility tests part 1

+While [WebView2](https://docs.microsoft.com/en-us/microsoft-edge/webview2/) is NOT cross-platform, it was considered as part of an *intermediate step* towards migrating the entire Qiqqa application: as Microsoft is hot on developing WebView2 into becoming something *nice* and *usable*, it would enable me to at least migrate the Qiqqa Windows application from the current WPF-based intertwined codebase to something that's closer to the "separation of concerns" architectural ideal, using IPC on the local machine and getting a new UI based in current web technologies (HTML5/CSS3/JS/TS), thus becoming a compound application like I envisioned which would be far *easier* to port to Linux and Apple Mac later on as the WPF UI+intertwined business logic wouldn't be a total showstopper any more.

+### Why did I even consider WebView2 when CEFGlue and CEFSharp are available on Windows already?

+Frankly, I don't know *exactly why*.
+I had a look at WebView2 intro pages because of the multitude of pages out there lamenting the memory consumption of the others, even for small applications, and I wondered how much of this was actually true or *skewed perspective*.
+Knowing full well that I need a full-fledged, *enhanced* *web browser* in Qiqqa anyway (*Qiqqa Sniffer*!), the "memory hog" complaints shouldn't keep me away from CEF et al as I'll have a "hogging" web browser in there anyhow.
+Blame it on my unbounded curiosity, perhaps?

+Anyhow, the result of this has been a bit of fiddling around with the provided WebView2 example projects, which proved to be the memory hogs I expected them to be, but had indeed *very small binary executable sizes* as thee "browser component" (CEF) didn't have to be included as it is provided by Microsoft system-wide.
+All cute 'n' all, but not near what I need yet.

+Enter another Microsoft-provided sample project: [WebView2Browser](https://docs.microsoft.com/en-us/samples/microsoftedge/webview2browser/webview2browser/): now *that baby* has the *multiple WebView instances* I need done up already; you can't see that tek bit from the UI but their UI (top bar, utility dropdown menu and web page view rectangle) consists of three(3) WebViews, proving to me that you can safely run multiple WebView2 instances within a single C++/Win32 API-based executable. *That* is an important datum to me as it means they show in their WebView2Browser example project something that the CEFSharp/CEFGlue examples did not include off the shelf: what must be done to make multiple CEF/Browser rectangles co-exist within a single executable: that is one rectangle for the public webpage (dangerous content may enter there!) and (at least) one rectangle for our own Qiqqa UI, over which we have full control.

+One thing to note here too: they have **hardcoded** the view rectangles: the dropdown utility menu size is hardcoded and so is the *height* of the top navigation bar UI, so there's plenty work left to do, but at least this shows the viability of the approach where we have multiple WebViews rendering our complete UI *at speed*.

+The minimally tweaked WebView2Browser project is here: https://github.com/GerHobbelt/WebView2Browser

+I consider that a decent *potential target*, even while this whole thing is riding the very *edge* as Microsoft is still working on their WebView2 core component.

+The whole darn thing is COM-based (sigh… don't recall *good times* with that crap, long ago – praise Allah it's not DCOM at least.
+What horrors, that one!) so the core Win32 message handling C/C++ code is definitely **non-portable**.

+[Hmmmm.…](https://ibob.github.io/slides/html5-gui/#/) **maybe** I should go and take the idea of their WebView2Browser multi-webview based UI and see how easy it is to port that example project to [CEF itself](https://bitbucket.org/chromiumembedded/cef/wiki/Tutorial).
+(I have not really looking into CEF itself yet; [maybe](https://github.com/chromiumembedded/cef-project) [something](https://github.com/chromiumembedded/cef/tree/master/tests/cefsimple) like this is already there.
+After all, this shows my mind is considering relegating the C# business logic to its own "server component" using local IPC again, so we might as well look into a C/C++ solution on that side of the fence...)

+Some bad noises are to be read here: https://developer.x-plane.com/2018/04/lets-talk-about-cef/ – I've seen CEF cross-version update woes already while tracking CEFSharp for a while as 谷歌中央委员会主席 decided to ditch some features in Chromium last year and flip a bit of API burger on the go.
+Hm.
+Hmmm.

 ## References